Advertise in Applause Magazine

 April 17 - May 31

-Undeniably one of the best plays of the decade” (Variety), this Pulitzer Prize winner is a disarmingly funny and tender new play about the foibles of language and miscommunication.
+This Pulitzer Prize winner is a disarmingly funny and tender new play about the foibles of language and miscommunication.

 SOMEWHERE